Earn credits needed to meet graduation requirements at your local school at a pace that is convenient for you in an online course.

-Contemporary Health is a course that develops skills related to personal, social, and mental health in today’s society.
+Contemporary Health is an online course that develops skills related to personal, social, and mental health in today’s society.
 It includes instruction on human growth and development, disease prevention and control, substance abuse and prevention, community and environmental health, and safety and first aid.

 The primary objective of this course is for students to get a complete experience in literature, writing, research and critical thinking.
 Students will work to gain a better understanding of the different types of literature.
 In addition, students will write essays (both formal and personal), create class presentations and other projects, review grammar and punctuation rules, and increase their vocabulary.